 What do they look like?

 Adult spotted lanternflies are about 1 inch long.
 The front pair of wings are gray with black spots, and the tips of the front wings have speckled bands.
 The back pair of wings are red with black spots and a white band.
-Their heads and legs are black, and the abdomens are yellow with black bands.
+Their heads and legs are black, and their abdomens are yellow with black bands.

 The young nymphs (immatures) are black with white spots (1-3 instar).
 The last immature stage (4th instar) is red and black with white spots.